thash06/chaos-engineering/README.md

 ### Retry with exponential backoff
 In the event of failure due to unavailability or any of the Exceptions listed in `retryExceptions()` method listed below, applications can choose to return a fallback/default return value or choose to keep the connection open and retry the endpoint which threw the error.
-The retry logic make use of a simple bounded/timed retries or advanced retrying methods such as  exponential backoff.
+The retry logic can use simple bounded/timed retries or advanced retrying methods such as  exponential backoff.

 The code snippet below creates a retry config which allows a maximum of 5 retries where the first retry will be after 5000 milliseconds and each subsequent retry will be a multiple (2 in this case) of the previous.